 One of the most common problems with orchids is root rot.
 This is mainly caused by overwatering the plant.
 Maybe it was left standing in water for long periods of time, which is a sure way to kill an orchid.

 Root rot can also be caused by decomposing media because it turns acidic and therefore starts to damage the roots.
-Also, media that is too compact will suffocate the roots.
+Also, potting media that is too compact will suffocate the roots.

 The way to diagnose root rot is by merely pulling out the plant from its pot.
-Remove all the media and scrutinize the roots; if they look mushy and dark in color, the diagnoses is indeed root rot.
+Remove all the media and inspect the roots; if they look mushy and dark in color, the diagnoses is indeed root rot.

 From here on, make sure not to over-water your orchid.
 It must dry in-between waterings to avoid root rot from happening again.